Duke and the Heat Wave: Aguas Fresca Review

 Not yet, at least.

-Instead, all Duke had was a bag of Aguas Fresca from Casa Flor.
-Not exactly a first-place trophy, but a welcome consolation prize, no doubt.
+Instead, all Duke had was a bag of Aguas Fresca from Casa de Flor.
+Not exactly a first-place trophy, but a welcomed consolation prize, no doubt.
 And maybe just what he needed.

 He tore open the bag and took a deep, desperate breath.
 A familiar sweet and fruity aroma—that Biscotti-Gelato terp profile that’s become a modern classic.
 Creamy lemon and buttery notes played against berry and orange, like a tropical dessert in an overpriced tourist trap.
 It was light, playful.